aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 | **Tools**: Sphinx, Pandoc
 | `Acumos Docs <https://docs.acumos.org>`_ | `Acumos GitHub <https://github.com/acumos/documentation>`_ | `Acumos Wiki <https://wiki.acumos.org>`_

-It all started with a phone call from JM, my AVP, asking me to take a look at the Acumos project's docs and tell him what was missing.
+My involvement with Acumos documentation started with a phone call from JM, my AVP, asking me to take a look at the Acumos project's docs and tell him what was missing.
 This was two weeks prior to the project's launch as an Open Source project in the Linux Foundation.
 An automated documentation project had been created using Sphinx, with submodules linking to most of the component repositories.
 However, developers hadn't been given guidelines on creating documentation: file structure, naming, content, reStructuredText.
 In addition, most of the end-user documentation was non-existent, and nobody had even started pulling all the docs together into a coherent, user-friendly format.
 So I hatched a plan:

 - Analyze all the docs in the component repos
 - Create detailed Jira tickets for shortcomings